HASHMI777/HASHMI777/README.md

 - 👋 Assalam-o-Alaikum, My name is ANAS HASHMI
-- 👀 I’m interested in Python,Data Science and Analytics
+- 👀 I’m interested in Python,Data Science, Analytics and especially Bioinformatics
-- 🌱 I’m currently learning them
+- 🌱 I’m currently learning them and always will be
 - 💞️ I’m looking to collaborate with any company giving compromising facilities
 - 📫 You can reach me by my mail syedanasalihashmi57@gmail.com or instagram @anas_hashmi777